flo-v/SUSHI_labrotation/clean_log.md

 # Clean_log SUSHI labrotation
-A cleaner version of the labrotation log(https://github.com/flo-v/SUSHI_labrotation#sushi_labrotation), that reduces redundancies
+A cleaner version of the [labrotation log](https://github.com/flo-v/SUSHI_labrotation#sushi_labrotation), that reduces redundancies.
 This document is hopefully of use for the next person building a sushi app.
 (Written by Florian Vetsch 2022)